ezhan94/tmp.ezhan94.github.io/index.md

-WORK IN PROGRESS until this line is removed

 Rollouts in each row share the same first 10 frames (burn-in).
 Trajectories start from black dots.

 **Left**: ground truth
 **Middle**: baseline